 We are currently experiencing a powerful technological revolution in communication, with ambivalent consequences.
 Public debate has become both more widespread and polluted.
 It is difficult for individual people to enlighten their opinion, to tell truth from falsehoods, and to react appropriately when an unparalleled flood of information pours out every day.

 Infobesity or even infodemia, to use the term coined by the WHO, has impose the dictatorship of immediacy.
 Fake news abounds, resulting in new phenomena such as Post Truth and Cancel Culture.
 Conspiracy theories, conspiracy thinking and widespread mistrust are all threats to our democracies.

-In partnership with the association Demain Nos Enfants, (Our Children Tomorrow), we have developed a program for post-secondary school students: Media and Critical Thinking.
-A trial run took place in January 2021 at the Catholic University of Lille, of which Frédérique Bedos is an honorary doctor.
+In partnership with the association Demain Nos Enfants, (Our Children Tomorrow), we have developed a program for post-secondary school students: Media and Critical Thinking, already experienced at the Catholic University of Lille, of which Frédérique Bedos is an honorary doctor.
 This university course is focused on manipulation of information and the ethics of argumentation.